 e Mariam said that she did not like the cold weather but she was getting used to it!

-f My mother explained that some of the customs were different but one got used to that.
+f Our teacher explained that some of the customs were

-Have an informal class discussion about travel to consolidate ideas and new language learnt in this sequence.
+4 Have an informal class discussion about travel to consolidate ideas and new language learnt in this lesson.